MolBIFFM/diana/README.md

   }
 }
 ```
-The procedure to correct p-values for testing testing either multiple
+The procedure to correct p-values for testing either multiple communities and
-communities and Gene Ontology terms, Reactome pathways or combinations of times
+Gene Ontology terms, Reactome pathways or combinations of times of measurement
-of measurement and types of post-translational modification.
-The default setting
+and types of post-translational modification controlling either the false
+discovery or family-wise error rate.
+The default setting is
-is `"Benjamini-Yekutieli"`.
+`"Benjamini-Yekutieli"`.
 Available settings are `"Benjamini-Hochberg"`,
 `"Benjamini-Yekutieli"`, `"Holm"` and `"Hommel"`.

 ```json